Batganga/LNATS/GitCoin_Campaign.md

 4) Focusing on the global economy as a whole allows the platform to cover a wide range of different topics, how do you plan to manage the workload?

-5) How are you going...
+5) How are you going to distribute publications, manifests and market reports?